Outreach

 The Science of Science Fiction

-I am currently teaching a course for Lifelong Learning with Friends called "The Science of Science Fiction" where we will cover topics such as light sabers, wormholes, and time travel.
-Visit the LLwF website to sign-up!
-I will post the slideshows here after each class is completed.
+I taught another course for Lifelong Learning with Friends called "The Science of Science Fiction" where we covered topics such as light sabers, wormholes, and time travel.

 In our first week, we talked about Solar System travel and exploration, first introducing the solar system itself, then digging into topics such as upcoming Artemis missions to land on the Moon and build a base, the prospects for going to Mars, and the potential for surviving on other places in the solar system such as Europa or Pluto.
 We drew inspiration from NASA videos from the Perseverance rover, the TV show "For All Mankind" and the movie "The Martian".
 Check out the slides here.